clj love where you live stamp clj love where you live stamp

 How We Measured and Installed Custom Box Trim in our Bedroom

-Three years ago Chris and I stayed in the Maison De La Luz in New Orleans as an Anniversary getaway.
-I was so inspired with that hotel that it's been in my head ever since.
-I know when it came to our bedroom I wanted to create a space that feels romantic and charming, and retreat-like.
+Three years ago, Chris and I stayed in the Maison De La Luz in New Orleans as an anniversary getaway.
+I was so inspired by that hotel that it’s been in my head ever since.
+I know when it came to our bedroom, I wanted to create a space that feels romantic and charming, and retreat-like.
 Rather than covering the walls in art, I thought some custom box trim could be the art–simple yet elegant.
-I also couldn't think of a better way to compliment the new beadboard on the ceiling!
+I also couldn’t think of a better way to complement the new beadboard on the ceiling!

 Material